johnshearing/IOTA-Secure-Airgapped-Accounting-and-Banking-System/README.md

 <br>
-<b>This is a NoSQL database application generator.
+<b>This is a NoSQL database application generator.<br>
-Generate tables for:
+Generate tables for:<br>
-  * General Ledger, Inventory, Purchase Orders, Accounts Payable, Customers, Vendors...
+  * General Ledger, Inventory, Purchase Orders, Accounts Payable, Customers, Vendors...<br>
-  * Generate the system for what ever you need to manage, just like any accounting system.
+  * Generate the system for what ever you need to manage, just like any accounting system.<br>
 Each record is just a line of JSON in a table.<br>
-Each table is just a text file full of JSON lines.
-A generated app is just a collection of JSON editors, each generated to handle a particular JSON table.<br>
+Each table is just a text file full of JSON lines.<br> A generated app is just a collection of JSON editors, each generated to handle a particular JSON table.<br>
 JSON editors support records of unlimited length, unlimited nesting levels, and enforce your schema.<br>
 <img src="/images/NestingStruct01.jpg"></b><br>